 This rule is an offshoot of Rule 506 of Regulation D, which remains unchanged but was renamed Rule 506(b).

-Under Rule 506(c), you can benefit from the Reg D registration exemption and advertise your private placement offering.
-That said, you’re restricted to selling equity only to accredited investors if you want to advertise.
+Under Rule 506(c), you can benefit from the Reg D registration exemption and advertise your private securities offering.
+That said, you’re restricted to raising capital only from accredited investors if you want to advertise (no non-accredited investors).

 Rule 504 Private Placement Memorandum – Serious Limitations